Stern-Lab/MS2_PG/README.md

 3. Train neural density estimator
 4. Infer posterior distributions of parameters

-See `model/` for implementation details.
+See `model/` for implementation details and `model/inferece_pipeline_overview.py` for pipeline overview.

 ---